CatenaTools/documentation/Writerside/topics/Server-Manager.md

 Allocators utilize a simple interface that a server manager can use to allocate or deallocate game servers as necessary on a particular platform or provider.
 Examples may include a local process allocator, a docker container allocator, or a Multiplay allocator.
 Other components, such as an admin dashboard, may also be able to utilize allocators directly.

+> A full list of allocators and configuration options is available here: [](Match-Broker-Allocators.md).

 ## Game server endpoints

 The server manager is the point of interaction for game servers.
 The game server SDK interacts with the server manager to run matches.